shrekster2/CaryKH-jumpcutter-helper/README.md

 # CaryKH-jumpcutter-helper
-Helps make it much easier to use it
+Helps make it much easier to use it.
+Just copy the code into your command line.